 Transparency and accountability

-The Lumos program has many controls to minimize privacy risks and promote transparency and accountability across the program:
+The Lumos program has many controls to minimise privacy risks and promote transparency and accountability across the program.
+Below are some measures in place.

 Ethical approval